mjande/soul-plane/README.md

 # Soul Plane

 This application is an airline fleet management tool developed as part of the Introduction to Databases course at Oregon State University.
 It is designed to fulfill the needs of a small regional airline that has a fleet of under 50 planes and sells tickets for ~30 direct flights each week.
-The airline serves around 500 customers a week and has an annual revenue of roughly $15 million.
+This fictional airline serves around 500 customers a week and has an annual revenue of roughly $15 million.
 The database for this airline stores data for its flights each week, and each flight goes from one airport to another using a particular plane in the fleet and containing a certain number of passengers.
 The airline uses this database to maintain data about their current fleet and record flights as transactions involving a plane flying from one airport to another with a number of associated passengers.

 ## Citations
 Within our backend we used [the starter app/code](https://github.com/osu-cs340-ecampus/nodejs-starter-app) provided on Canvas to get a foundation on getting started with our node.js backend.
 We also used the [mySQL](https://sidorares.github.io/node-mysql2/docs) docs to get our code to interact with the database, a [Twilio blog post](https://www.twilio.com/en-us/blog/add-cors-support-express-typescript-api) for fixing issues related to Cross-Origin requests, and the [Express docs](https://expressjs.com/en/guide/routing.html) for the rest of our needs in the creation and usage of routers.

-A few small changes were also adapted from the following sources: [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel) for form validation, and [StackOverflow](https://stackoverflow.com/questions/69264472/axios-error-typescript-annotation-must-be-any-or-unknown-if) and [TypeScript docs](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) for type checking.
+A few small changes to the frontend were also adapted from the following sources: [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel) for form validation, and [StackOverflow](https://stackoverflow.com/questions/69264472/axios-error-typescript-annotation-must-be-any-or-unknown-if) and [TypeScript docs](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) for type checking.
+With the exception of the previous sources, all the React pages were entirely our own work.

 ### Citation Links
 - Node.js Starter App: https://github.com/osu-cs340-ecampus/nodejs-starter-app